Minoxs/crosu-pp/README.md

 That is, expose all functionality through a simplified input->output API.
 Only passing over what is needed.
 Thanks to this, it shouldn't be too hard to plop this library anywhere and use it.

-P.s: Part of me wanted to name this "CRUST-PP" but that would obscure the heart of what I'm using, so it feels a bit cheap to do that.

 # Building

 Just run `cargo build --release` and you should have a shared library ready to use.